Foster Care and

 What kind of training do foster parents need?
 Why?

-• According to our current laws in the State of Michigan, all foster parents must attend training.
-This training includes orientation and training with the PRIDE curriculum.
+- According to our current laws in the State of Michigan, all foster parents must attend training.
+This training includes orientation and training with the GROW curriculum.
 Additional training may be offered.
 Training assures everyone involved that the children will be under qualified care.

 What are the four steps involved in getting licensed?